Eating and drinkingLocal

 BEST FOR: DRESS DOWN WEEKENDS

-From hummus wraps and falafel salads to wholesome soups ideal for winter, Targa Green Café is bringing homely comfort and Moroccan cuisine to Tredegar Road.
+From hummus wraps and falafel salads to wholesome soups ideal for winter, Garden Green Café is bringing homely comfort and Moroccan cuisine to Tredegar Road.
 The lime-green cafe resides in a shop that is 115 years old, giving the much-loved eatery a historic atmosphere.
-Greeting each customer with a warm welcome, the owners, Sanni and Targa, are committed to serving nourishing, fresh food to all the community.
+Greeting each customer with a warm welcome, the owners, Sanni and Targa, are committed to serving nourishing, fresh food to the community.

 Jungle Electric